 Dr. Golinkoff holds the H. Rodney Sharp Chair in the School of Education at the University of Delaware and is also a member of the Departments of Psychology and Linguistics.
 She directs the Child’s Play, Learning and Development Lab (formerly the Infant Language Project), whose goal it is to understand how children tackle the amazing feat of learning language.
 She has also started another line of research on the benefits of play.
 Although “play” has recently become a 4-letter word, the research suggests exactly the opposite: Children learn best through play and when their learning is embedded in a playful context.
 Read complete bio here.

-Lindsey Foster Lindsey graduated from Bryn Mawr College with a B.A. in Psychology.
+Lindsey Foster Lindsey graduated from Bryn Mawr College with a B.A. in Psychology in 2016.
 For her senior thesis, she compared adolescent and parent reports of an adolescent’s attention problems.
 She has substantial experience working with young children in various settings.
-She is very excited to be at the Child’s Play Lab, where she works with spatial studies.
+She is very excited to be at the Child’s Play Lab, where she works mostly with spatial studies.